ciderapp/Cider-Docs/3.legacy-docs/5.support/troubleshooting.md

 ## 1: **Clean Installation**
 * A clean installation can be done by doing the following guide associated with your operating system:

-{% hint style="warning" %}
+::alert{type="warning"}
 Note: This will remove your current login state and unsynced data (Settings, Followed Artists).
-{% endhint %}

-::alert{type="warning"}
-The **alert** component.
 ::

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.

 <details>
 <summary>Windows</summary>